-All government agencies included in the reporting scope of the LEITI 16th report through unilateral disclosure or included in the reconciliation scope, have submitted their reporting templates, except for Ministry of Labor (MoL).
+All government agencies included in the reporting scope of the LEITI 16th report through unilateral disclosure or included in the reconciliation scope, have submitted their reporting templates, except for the Ministry of Labor (MoL).

-Based on the above, we can reasonably conclude that both financial and non-financial data included in the LEITI report for the FY 2023 are comprehensive.
+Based on the above, we can reasonably conclude that both financial and non-financial data included in the LEITI report for FY 2023 are comprehensive.

 Extractive entities